 Delos will climb back from obscurity centuries until the 19th century, when excavations began in 1873 by the French Archaeological School, which continue until today and reveal a vast archaeological site, a real paradise for anyone who wants to study the religious and civic life of the ancient Greeks and Romans.
 Delos survive today findings from the largest and most impressive organized settlements of Greco-Roman antiquity.

 Only for the day

-Here are the remains of buildings and monuments from all periods of development of Delos, which although not in perfect condition the restoration of these is sufficient to unravel all the development phases of the Sacred home of Apollo.
+Here are the remains of buildings and monuments from all periods of the development of Delos, which, although not in perfect condition, their restoration is sufficient to unravel all the development phases of the Sacred home of Apollo.
 The archaeological site in the northern part of the island includes lodges, the Synagogue and temples.
-In particular you can see the Artemision temple of goddess Artemis, the Ieropoieio in limestone temple (is the oldest and smallest temple of Apollo), the Temple of the Athenians, the Temple of Leto, the Avenue of the Lions, the Ancient Theatre (3rd century BC) and the major houses of Dionysus and Cleopatra.
+In particular you can see the Artemision temple of goddess Artemis, the Ieropoieio in limestone temple (it is the oldest and smallest temple of Apollo), the Temple of the Athenians, the Temple of Leto, the Avenue of the Lions, the Ancient Theatre (3rd century BC) and the major houses of Dionysus and Cleopatra.
 A lot of history, huh?

 Dedicated to preserving and protecting Delos Island culture, the Archeological Museum of Delos was built on the north end of the island in 1904.
 The Archeological Society of Athens created five rooms housing some of the island's treasures.
 It was expanded in 1931 and again in 1972.
 The current museum houses statues from Delos as well as pottery from the prehistoric to late Hellenic eras.
 Also contained within the museum are common objects from past periods and everyday lifestyles that were found in typical houses.
 The exhibits continue to grow...